rohitgogi/weather-sense/README.md

 ## Overview
 I’m exploring Hugging Face’s SmolAgents to see how different agentic frameworks actually work in practice.
-The goal was to mess around with as many features as possible and push SmolAgents to its limits — especially around multi-agent communication and tool integration.
+The goal was to mess around with as many features as possible and push SmolAgents to its limits — especially around multi-agent communication, tool integration, and vision-based reasoning.

 ---

 ## Goal
-Test out multi-agent reasoning and tool use to see what works, what breaks, and what actually feels usable when building real AI systems.
+Test out multi-agent reasoning, tool use, and vision analysis to see what works, what breaks, and what actually feels usable when building real AI systems.

 ---